 With today’s tech advancements with a growing number of wireless devices and gadgets, we often end up with many different things from various companies.
 What adds to the annoyance is that they don’t always work together in the way we’d like.
 But as we spiral forward on this path of technology, the kinks get ironed out along the way.

-We’re still in an iffy stage where it’s common to have a gadget from say, Android with a smart device from Apple.
-One of the most common applications of modern tech is connecting our smartphones to our cars for hands-free phone calls and texting and listening to music, news and podcasts.
+We’re still in an iffy stage where it’s common to have a gadget from, say, Android (Google) and a smart device from Apple.
+One of the most common applications of modern tech is connecting our smartphones to our cars for hands-free phone calls and texting and listening to music, news, and podcasts.

 1. Basic iPhone functionality with Android Head Unit

-The vast majority of Andriod Head Units will have Bluetooth connectivity, allowing you to have basic functionality such as music and phone call hands-free.
-Apart from this, there will be limited other features by using the Bluetooth method.
+The vast majority of Andriod head units will have Bluetooth connectivity, allowing you to have basic functionality such as music and phone call hands-free.
+Apart from this, there will be limited other features of using the Bluetooth method.
 However, this is sufficient enough for most people.

-An Andriod head unit doesn’t mean you can’t use your iPhone to connect with it via Bluetooth, but if you’re looking for more features like maps integrating, you’ll have to connect via Apple CarPlay using either the built-in method or with a hotfix.
+An Andriod head unit doesn’t mean you can’t use your iPhone to connect with it via Bluetooth or Wifi, but if you’re looking for more features like navigation app integration, you’ll have to connect via Apple CarPlay using either the built-in method or with a hotfix.
 We will discuss how to do this in further steps.

 2. Does Your Head Unit Already Have Built-In CarPlay – iPhone compatible

 Apple CarPlay is an IOS system made for car stereos and head unit units that allow you to seamlessly connect your head unit to your iPhone if it’s compatible.
-This is kind of like an iPad in your car, but with less functionality.
-See Apple’s complete list of compatible head units and vehicle on their website.
+This is kind of like an iPad in your car but with less functionality.
+See Apple’s complete list of compatible head units and vehicles on their website.

 The head unit must also be Double DIN.

-Before installing a fix to allow your Carplay to work, you should check if your android head unit has CarPlay built-in.
-You can do this via the manufactures website and search for the model to see the specification or just browse through the settings.
+Before installing a fix to allow your Carplay to work, you should check if your Android head unit has CarPlay built-in.
+You can do this via the manufacturer’s website and search for the model to see the specification or browse the settings.
 It will often be under the “connectivity settings” tab, but this will vary depending on your model.

-Once you’ve enabled CarPlay on the device, you will be able to plug your iPhone in using a USB lighting cable, and CarPlay will pop up with your connected iPhone.
+Once you’ve enabled CarPlay on the device, you can plug your iPhone in using a USB lighting cable, and CarPlay will pop up with your connected iPhone.